top of page

 Confirming Your Eligibility for a VAT Refund

-• a) services related to the import of goods related to Article 21, paragraph 2, item 2 of the VAT Law;
+• services related to the import of goods related to Article 21, paragraph 2, item 2 of the VAT Law;

-b) services related to imports in accordance with Article 26 and exports in accordance with Article 27 of VAT Law;
+• services related to imports in accordance with Article 26 and exports in accordance with Article 27 of VAT Law;

-c) services on which VAT has been paid by the person for whom those services were performed.
+• services on which VAT has been paid by the person for whom those services were performed.

 A Practical Walkthrough of the Application Process

-When submitting the first refund request, the representative submits a completed Questionnaire for registering a foreign taxpayer, based on which a registration number is assigned under which the foreign taxpayer will be registered with the Administration for VAT refund purposes.
+When submitting the first refund request, the tax agent submits a completed Questionnaire for registering a foreign taxpayer, based on which a registration number is assigned, under which the foreign taxpayer will be registered with the Administration for VAT refund purposes.
+After the registration procedure is completed, the Tax Administration issues Registration certificate.

-The right to a refund is exercised by means of a request / cliam.
+The right to a refund is exercised by means of a request / claim.
 The information in the request must be complete, sufficient, understandable and accurate, in particular with regard to the purpose of using the goods purchased and/or services received, in order to verify whether the conditions for granting a VAT refund upon request are met.

 The following documentation shall be attached to the request: